 But at times, grandparents can become increasingly annoying, even toxic.
-If you notice the following behaviors in your or your partner’s parents, it indicates that they are toxic and serious action needs to be taken to secure your children.
+If you notice the following behaviors in your or your partner’s parents, it is a sign they are toxic grandparents and serious action needs to be taken to secure your children.

 Imposing their parenting philosophy

 Time has changed many things.
 Our parents might have been putting their children on their stomach to sleep, but now research has proven that it can endanger the life of the child.

 In the past, homemade food was considered the only option for children, but in the present hectic routines we as parents might be looking for some ready-made healthy options.